UCREL/hex-website/src/pages/articles/running-on-HEC.md

 author: Henry Oldroyd
 tags:
     - article
+back:
+    url: /pages/articles/accessing-the-HEC
+    text: How to get access to the HEC
 ---

-So you've successfully run a jupyter notebook on the HEX.
+So you've successfully run a Jupyter notebook on the HEX.
 Now you've debugged it you may want to run in on the more powerful HEC.
 Here is a Guide for how to submit it as a batch job.
 This guide was based on this [HEC page](https://lancaster-hec.readthedocs.io/en/latest/submit.html)